-Catholic Heights students, and non-Catholic students that so choose, receive instruction in the Catholic Faith from experienced Religion teachers.
-Our goal is to send graduates into the world prepared not only to live their faith, but to defend it as well.
+Catholic Heights students—and non-Catholic students that so choose—receive instruction in the Catholic Faith from experienced Religion teachers.
+Our goal is to send graduates into the world prepared not only to live their faith but to defend it as well.
 Consequently, Heights students learn both the teachings of the Catholic Church along with the logic and rich history that underlies them.
 Of course, the most effective teacher is the witness of the faculty.
 The end result is a man that freely embraces the Catholic faith of his own accord with good reason for doing so.

 Non-Catholic students are welcomed and very much at home at The Heights; they are welcome to attend Mass and talk to our chaplains when life’s circumstances present challenges, as often happens during one’s youth.
 Non-Catholic parents find in The Heights an ally in the quest to raise virtuous men.
-Ultimately, our shared understanding of an absolute truth and the importance of living the virtuous life allow us to very effectively cooperate in pursuit of the good of the boy despite our theological differences.
+Ultimately, our shared understanding of absolute truth and the importance of living the virtuous life allow us to very effectively cooperate in pursuit of the good of the boy despite our theological differences.

 In the Sacraments

 Heights students have access to a rich sacramental life.
 We are firm believers in our boys’ freedom, but we also believe in the efficacy of grace and the importance of the Sacraments.
-Mass is offered daily at 9:50am; at a time where all students are able to attend if they so choose.
+Mass is offered daily at 10:25 am; at a time when all students are able to attend if they so choose.
 Confession is offered daily before School, after School, before Mass and after, and by appointment with our Chaplain.
-Boys in grades 3-6 will attend Mass once a week as a class, but are always welcome to attend more often.
+Boys in grades 3-6 will attend Mass once a week as a class but are always welcome to attend more often.
 Boys in grades 7-12 attend when they are willing and able.
 Parents are welcome every day.
 A visitor to our chapel during a typical Mass will find between 150 and 200 students participating in the liturgy–the majority in attendance of their own accord.
 We offer freedom while training the will in hopes of developing in our students a well-informed, freely embraced, and life-long faith.

 Founded in 1928 by Saint Josemaria Escriva de Balaguer, Opus Dei received its definitive juridical approval by the Holy See in 1982.
 It began in Chicago in 1949 and now serves in over twenty-five cities in the United States and over sixty countries worldwide.
 The spiritual direction of The Heights School is entrusted to Opus Dei; the Board of Directors and the Administrative Council are responsible for all other aspects of the School.